Anton Dolin (ballet dancer): Biography

 In the 1930s, Dolin was a principal with the Vic-Wells Ballet.
 There he danced with Alicia Markova, with whom he went on to found the Markova-Dolin Ballet and the London Festival Ballet.
 In 1933, he spotted Vera Zorina and introduced her to Ballets Russes de Monte Carlo in 1934.

 He joined Ballet Theatre when it was formed in 1940 and remained there as a dancer and choreographer until 1946.

-Dolin wrote several books, including the autobiography Ballet Go Round (1938) and Alicia Markova: Her Life and Art (1953).
+Dolin wrote several books, including: Divertissement (1931), the autobiography Ballet Go Round (1938) and Alicia Markova: Her Life and Art (1953).

 He was knighted in 1981.
 He is featured in the documentary film A Portrait of Giselle.

 He was the subject of This Is Your Life in April 1978 when he was surprised by Eamonn Andrews at London's Royal Academy of Dance.

 Upon Dolin's death, dancers Jelko Yuresha and Belinda Wright inherited the rights to his choreography of Giselle, Pas de Quatre, and his acclaimed original ballet, Variations for Four.
 Yuresha and Wright danced—and later staged—productions of these ballets with dance companies around the world, designing original costumes and sets for those performances.
 In 2017, Yuresha (rights holder) and Philip Ronald Kay (Dolin's nephew and heir) founded the Sir Anton Dolin Foundation in Berlin, Germany with the aim of protecting Dolin's legacy.
 Since then, all rights to Dolin's works are the property of the Sir Anton Dolin Foundation.